 As of mid-December, Sonoma County joined the six other Bay Area counties in a regional stay-at-home order.
 (The San Francisco Chronicle also recently published an in-depth article explaining why agricultural-centric counties have a higher COVID-19 case numbers.)
 This means that all restaurants, wineries and food-serving bars, which draw tourists and day-trippers to Sonoma County wine country year-round, can no longer offer outdoor or indoor dining.
 Most of us want to be outdoors in summer and fall, thanks to crisp air and sunny days, so pivoting to all outdoor wine tastings was a natural and easy shift for us at Jordan last year.
 But with cold winter weather and our latest stay-at-home county mandate, we can no longer serve outdoor or indoor tastings at the winery in Healdsburg.

-Even though our private guest suites fully accommodate social distancing guidelines, they are unfortunately closed as well to our loyal customers.
-We are using this time of decreased visitation as an opportunity to undertake a six-month renovation of all three guest suites.
+All Tours & Tastings and Jordan Estate Rewards member private experiences have been closed since Monday, November 9, and will remain closed until further notice.
+We are using this time of decreased visitation to focus our energy on hosting complimentary Virtual Tastings for all guests this winter and to undertake a six-month renovation of all three guest suites, Library and Cellar Rooms.
 We expect to begin accepting new reservations for overnight stays after April 1, 2021.

-Let’s hope that Sonoma County catches a break and can safely reopen indoor hospitality businesses soon.
+Let’s hope that Sonoma County catches a break and can safely reopen indoor and outdoor hospitality businesses soon.
 Our community needs it after three years of fires and a flood that significantly disrupted business throughout the region.
 We’re looking forward to bluer skies ahead.